ilmaro8/Multiple_Instance_Learning_instance_based/README.md

 ## Training
 Script to train the CNN at WSI-level, using an instance-based MIL CNN:
 - python train.py -c resnet34 -b 512 -p att -e 10 -t multilabel -f True -i /PATH/WHERE/TO/FIND/THE/CSVS/INCLUDING/THE/PARTITIONS -o /PATH/WHERE/TO/SAVE/THE/MODEL/WEIGHTS -w /PATH/WHERE/TO/FIND/THE/PATCHES

+Script to pre-train the CNN using MoCo: python train_MoCo_HE_adversarial_loss.py -c resnet34 -b 512 -p att -e 10 -t multilabel -f True -l 0.001 -i /PATH/WHERE/TO/FIND/THE/CSVS/INCLUDING/THE/PARTITIONS -o /PATH/WHERE/TO/SAVE/THE/MODEL/WEIGHTS -w /PATH/WHERE/TO/FIND/THE/PATCHES

 ## Testing
 ### WSI-level